SatyamSharma-04/Job_Market_Analysis/README.md

 # Interactive Job Market & Skill Demand Analysis

 I have recently completed an end-to-end data analytics project focused on understanding the job market and the high demand skills which are necessary for a better placement.

 ## 🔎​ Project Overview :-

-​This project involved transforming a raw dataset of over 700+ job listings into a dynamic, professional Business Intelligence dashboard.

-The goal was to identify high-paying roles, dominant hiring sectors, and the specific technical skills required to succeed in the current market.
+​This project involved transforming a raw dataset of over 700+ job listings into a dynamic, professional Business Intelligence dashboard.The goal was to identify high-paying roles, dominant hiring sectors, and the specific technical skills required to succeed in the current market.

 ## 👨‍💻Technical Milestones :-

-• ​Advanced Data Transformation: Managed complex data modeling by unpivoting 16 different skill columns into a single attribute field to enable comprehensive skill-frequency analysis.
+• ​**Advanced Data Transformation**: Managed complex data modeling by unpivoting 16 different skill columns into a single attribute field to enable comprehensive skill-frequency analysis.

-• ​Data Integrity & Cleaning: Resolved data inflation issues post-unpivot by implementing Distinct Count logic for Job IDs.
+• ​**Data Integrity & Cleaning**: Resolved data inflation issues post-unpivot by implementing Distinct Count logic for Job IDs.
 Cleaned the dataset using Power Query to handle missing values and placeholder markers.

-• Design: Developed a streamlined, monochromatic interface with a focus on user-centric navigation.
+• **Design**: Developed a streamlined, monochromatic interface with a focus on user-centric navigation.
 Included interactive Slicers for Job Titles and Sectors, allowing for real-time data drilling.

-• ​Custom Visualizations: Designed a custom KPI header with integrated iconography and a color-graded Top Paying Jobs bar chart to highlight salary benchmarks.
+• ​**Custom Visualizations**: Designed a custom KPI header with integrated iconography and a color-graded Top Paying Jobs bar chart to highlight salary benchmarks.

 ## 💡​Core Insights :-